The Morey Corporation

 The Future of ELDs and Compliance

 Part of managing a commercial fleet is ensuring that you’re up to date on all compliance standards and requirements.
-As technology and ELDs advance, it’s expected that these compliance standards will change as well, as we’ve seen with the progression from the first HOS regulations to the current ELD Rule.
+As technology and ELDs advance, these compliance standards are expected to change as well, as we’ve seen with the progression from the first HOS regulations to the current ELD Rule.
 With routine checks and making an effort to stay informed, your fleet will be better equipped to adapt to changing regulations and ultimately reap the benefits of advanced technology.

 At Morey, we pride ourselves on offering the highest quality connected products for fleet management and commercial vehicles.
 We’ve deployed more than 30,000 of our ELD units to date and project another 200,000 units globally each year.
 That being said, if you’re looking to bundle your ELD with complete fleet management software or telematics devices, contact us today.